The Xometry app works best with JavaScript enabled!

 A jet engine is an engine constructed of an air intake, compressor, diffuser, combustion chamber, turbines, and exhaust.
 Jet engines will either provide thrust out of the exhaust or drive a turbine disc which drives a propeller or helicopter main rotor.
 The jet engine works on a continuous cycle during which at all times a stream of air is being drawn in, compressed, combusted, and expelled.

-How Does the Jet Engine Work?
+How a Jet Engine Works

 A jet engine works by drawing in air from the intake and compressing it.
 Compression is achieved by speeding up and slowing down air rapidly to create kinetic energy and transform it into pressure energy.
 The compressed air is then mixed with fuel and ignited.
 The ignited mixture then expands rapidly.
 The expanding gas achieves two things, firstly it drives the turbines which drive the compressor to draw in more air.
 Secondly, it propels the aircraft by either leaving rapidly as thrust through the exhaust or by driving a different set of turbines which drive a propeller or main rotor head of a helicopter.

-What Are the Material Compositions of the Jet Engine?
+Material Compositions of a Jet Engine

 1. Nickel-based alloys